brandkap/brandkap.github.io/work/visual-cognition-lab.md

   img-lg.html
   src="/assets/images/viscog/home.png"
   alt="TODO"
-  title="Relevant home page"
+  title="Relevant homepage"
   caption=caption
 %}

 {% capture caption %}
-Previously the home page was cluttered with information.
+Previously the homepage was cluttered with information.
 These cards display what content is available on the site while allowing an easier way to access it all.
 {% endcapture %}
 {%
   include